-They are secreted in a reciprocal rhythm, influenced by the neuropeptide Y (NPY) system in the hypothalamus which is acted upon by these afferent hormones.
-This highly specific system shows rhythmic secretion, imparting in turn the same pattern to the expression of appetite and feeding behavior.
+They are secreted in a reciprocal rhythm, influenced by the neuropeptide Y (NPY) system in the hypothalamus, which is acted upon by these afferent hormones.
+This highly specific system shows rhythmic secretion, imparting, in turn, the same pattern to the expression of appetite and feeding behavior.

 Leptin and Ghrelin on Body Weight

-When this loop is disrupted at any point, either in terms of timing, duration, or magnitude of feedback impulse signalling, hypothalamic loss of feeding is lost, resulting in obesity.
+When this loop is disrupted at any point, either in terms of timing, duration, or magnitude of feedback impulse signaling, hypothalamic loss of feeding is lost, resulting in obesity.
 Leptin also increases the rate of thermogenesis and thus promotes weight maintenance.

 Moreover, ghrelin levels fluctuate in accordance with changes in energy reserves in the body.
 Thus ghrelin is episodic in secretion, but the amplitude depends upon the feeding status.
 This hormone is also involved in the short-term regulation of human appetite.

-Experimentally, even when the same type of diet is fed to different rodents, two categories are rapidly formed: the first is obesity-prone and starts to put on weight rapidly, whereas the second group shows a static weight.
+Experimentally, even when the same diet is fed to different rodents, two categories are rapidly formed: the first is obesity-prone and starts to put on weight rapidly, whereas the second group shows a static weight.
 This can be explained by the fact that the first group alone shows high leptin levels, with low ghrelin levels, possibly caused by the former.
 Conversely, the other group has no alteration in the secretion of both hormones.

 Hypothalamic Restraint by Leptin

 Leptin acts to reduce the synthesis, release, and biological actions of NPY in the ARC-PVN neuronal system via long leptin receptor activation.
-Yet leptinopenic mice (i.e. those with low levels of leptin) failed to develop a good appetite, though their ghrelin levels rose.
+Yet leptinopenic mice (i.e., those with low levels of leptin) failed to develop a good appetite, though their ghrelin levels rose.
 Thus the hypothalamic restraint exercised by leptin overrides even a strong peripheral afferent signal by ghrelin.

 Actions of Ghrelin

-- It reduces heat production to conserve energy
+- It reduces heat production to conserve energy.

-- It reduces sympathetic activity
+- It reduces sympathetic activity.

-- It promotes the differentiation and fusion of muscle fibers
+- It promotes the differentiation and fusion of muscle fibers.

-- It is also highly expressed in metastatic cancer cells
+- It is also highly expressed in metastatic cancer cells.